vmware-archive/ihg-ops-workshop/labs/11_ssl.md

 There will be an in class discussion of SSL configuration for GemFire.
 See also the [gemfire documentation](http://gemfire.docs.pivotal.io/latest/geode/managing/security/implementing_ssl.html).

-For this lab we will implement SSL on all GemFire channels.
+For this lab we will implement SSL on all GemFire channels except for Pulse.

 As with other settings, there are multiple ways to set the SSL settings.
 We will place all of the SSL related properties into a `gfsecurity.properties` and then point to it  using `--security-properties-file` setting on the locator and data node start commands.

 ## Lab Instructions